David: Shepherd to Sovereign, Valor to Vice

 echoes of pentecost Day 6 — April 26, 2025

 Translating the psalms into the native tongue of these East Asian minorities — a voice for the oppressed and persecuted — would enable them to pray David’s heartfelt prayers into their spiritual practices, fortifying their faith amid adversity.
+This calling is often highlighted through faith and inspiration stories and embraced by those who actively join the movement.

 Today, we invite you to give a verse, allowing your gift to illuminate their path and guide their step — let the psalms of King David become the promises of hope and redemption.